Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Summary and Discussion

 \section{Summary and Discussion}

-The main focus of this paper is on the utility of adaptive designs for a fast-track registration process like the DiGA fast-track process in Germany.
-This refers to the investigation of required minimum, maximum and average sample sizes under the aim of a certain overall success probability at an assumed a priori healthcare effect.
-Such an a priori assumption is not uncommon for adaptive designs, where we often speak of a \emph{sample size reassessment}, indicating that some a priori sample size calculation has been performed (see, for instance, Chapter~7 in \cite{BuchWassmerBrannath2016}).
-We have clearly seen that the implementation of the fast-track procedure with an adaptive design is more efficient than the widely adopted approach with separate studies.
-The use of adaptive designs often leads to smaller minimum, maximum and average sample sizes, because they permit to use the pilot data for the permanent registration study.
+The main focus of this paper is on the utility of adaptive designs for fast-track registration processes (for digital health applications) like the DiGA fast-track in Germany.
+This refers to the investigation of required minimum, maximum, and average sample sizes under the aim of a certain overall success probability at an assumed a priori healthcare effect.
+Such an a priori assumption is not uncommon for adaptive designs, where we often speak of a \emph{sample size reassessment}, indicating that some a priori sample size calculation has been performed (see, for instance, Chapter~7 in the work of Wassmer and Brannath \cite{BuchWassmerBrannath2016}).
+We have clearly seen that the implementation of the fast-track procedure with an adaptive design is more efficient than the adopted approach with separate studies, whereby we worked with the assumption of the same design, same primary endpoints, and same study population for conditional and final registration.
+The use of adaptive designs often leads to smaller minimum, maximum, and average sample sizes, because they permit the use of the pilot data for the permanent registration study.

-Due to Section \ref{NewChapterStudyDesignsFastTrack}, adaptive designs are particularly more efficient than the independent study approach if an unsuccessful study for conditional registration precludes any further attempt to receive a permanent registration.
-In this case, adaptive designs are also less conservative than the separate study approach, because the latter has an effective overall type I error rate of $\alpha_f\cdot \alpha$ while the adaptive designs can achieve permanent registration with an overall type I error rate $\alpha$.
+Due to Section~\ref{NewChapterStudyDesignsFastTrack}, adaptive designs are particularly more efficient than the independent study approach if an unsuccessful study for conditional registration precludes any further attempt to receive a permanent registration.
+In this case, they are also less conservative than the separate study approach that has an effective overall type I error rate of $\alpha_f\cdot \alpha$ while the adaptive designs can achieve permanent registration with an overall type I error rate $\alpha$.

-We have seen in Section \ref{ConsequencesRequirementsBindCondRegits} that if an unsuccessful study for conditional registration precludes any further attempt to receive a permanent registration, a fast-track procedure is questionable when the a priori expectation on the health care effect does not go much beyond the minimal clinically relevant effect.
+We have seen in Section~\ref{ConsequencesRequirementsBindCondRegits} that if an unsuccessful study for conditional registration precludes any further attempt to receive a permanent registration, a fast-track procedure is questionable when the a priori expectation on the health care effect does not go much beyond the minimal clinically relevant effect.
 This is because in these cases, the requirements for conditional registration are becoming more stringent than those for permanent registration.
-As a consequence, the sample size required for a successful conditional registration with a fast-track procedure then exceeds the sample size needed for a study that directly targets a permanent registration.
-As we have seen, this concerns all healthcare effects which are less than $43\%$ greater than the minimally clinically relevant effect if the one-sided level $\alpha=0.025$ is required and power $80\%$ is anticipated.